 As with any art form, the experiences you have while studying the piano are personal and unique to you.
 While I make every effort to ensure your time at the studio is enjoyable, it’s perfectly reasonable to say that the piano just isn’t for you.
 If you are unsure about beginning lessons, please contact me to set up an appointment for a free trial lesson.
 If you find that one lesson isn’t enough to help you make up your mind, you may continue taking lessons with the weekly tuition plan for as long as you would like.

-- I’m currently on the weekly plan.
 Can I switch to the school year plan to save money?

-You may change plans at the beginning of a new school year.
-However, I can’t allow the switch while school is still in session.
-The discounted rate of the school year plan is an incentive for making a yearlong commitment to the studio.
+You may enroll in the school year plan at the beginning of every new school year.
+Just be sure to let me know before the October 1st deadline!
+Unfortunately, I can’t allow any plan changes after this date, as the discounted rate of the school year plan is an incentive for making a yearlong commitment to the studio.

-- How can I apply for a scholarship?
+How do I apply for a scholarship?